Classroom Grants

 Classroom Grants for up to $1000 Offered to School District 23 educators

-Polson Scholarship and Education Foundation (formerly known as Polson Dollars for Scholars), has as one of our objectives “to provide support for School District 23 faculty, staff, and schools, to promote, sponsor, and carry out educational objectives with School District 23 on a fair and nondiscriminatory basis.”
+Polson Scholarship and Education Foundation, has as one of our objectives “to provide support for School District 23 faculty, staff, and schools, to promote, sponsor, and carry out educational objectives with School District 23 on a fair and nondiscriminatory basis.”
 As a result of this objective we have received a director-advised grant to be used for Polson teachers to enhance the educational experience.

-Our foundation is offering Classroom Grants for up to $1000 to Polson School District 23 educators.
+Our foundation in partnership with the Greater Polson Community Foundation (GPCF) is offering Classroom Grants for up to $1000 to Polson School District 23 educators.
 The purposes of these grants are wide ranging, should have direct impact on student enrichment and learning above and beyond the normal classroom curriculum.
 At least one grant a month during the school year will be offered.
 Applications for the grants will be made on line and are due the first day of the month.
 Grants winners will be determined by PSEF and will be notified as soon as possible.
 Money will be available from PSEF to the grantee through the district office.
 Grantees will attend a school board meeting to accept recognition for their grant award.
 Reports/proof discussing the use of the grant should be made to PSEF as soon as possible.
 PSEF plans to use these reports for possible public relations to engender further grant money.

 PSEF grant requirements are easy: